Corporate Governance

 Evaluating the Effectiveness of the Board of Directors

 With regard to the effectiveness of the Board of Directors, the Board confirmed that efforts were being made to improve issues identified in the previous fiscal year’s effectiveness evaluation and the effectiveness of its response during the current fiscal year.
-The following initiatives were taken in the fiscal year ended March 31, 2023 based on the issues identified in the Board of Directors’ effectiveness evaluation results for the year ended March 31, 2022.
-The Board will continue to work continuously to resolve issues.
+The evaluation method and results for the fiscal year ended March 31, 2024 and the policy for initiatives for the fiscal year ending March 31, 2025 based on the issues identified in the Board of Directors’ effectiveness evaluation results for the fiscal year ended March 31, 2023 are as follows.

 Officers’ Remuneration